aurae-runtime/aurae/docs/index.md

 A single Aurae instance has no awareness of higher order scheduling mechanisms such as the Kubernetes control plane.
 Aurae is designed to take ownership of a single machine, and expose the standard library a generic and meaningful way for higher order consumers.

+## Project Status

+The project is very young and under active development.
+The APIs are subject to change without notice until further notice.
+As we continue to develop the project the APIs will stablizie and eventually a long term stable release will be offered.

+At this time the project should not be ran in production.

+Please read [getting involved](https://github.com/aurae-runtime/community#getting-involved) if you are interested in joining the project in its early phases.
+Contribution types of all types and ranges are welcome.
+You do not have to know Rust to join the project.

 ## Motivation

 Read [Why fix Kubernetes and Systemd](https://medium.com/@kris-nova/why-fix-kubernetes-and-systemd-782840e50104) by [Kris Nóva](https://github.com/krisnova).